 The Dilemma With Distanced Offices

 Managers, then, are stuck between a rock and a hard place.
 Employees want more remote work for its flexibility, but many are unhappy with how their companies handle company culture online.
+A strong company culture is crucial for any organization, but in a remote setting, it becomes even more important.
+Remote happy hours can contribute to building a company culture that embraces collaboration, inclusiveness, and fun, fostering a sense of belonging among employees and making everyone feel part of a common purpose.

 One straightforward, but vital, solution is to focus on remote team building.
 Even if you can’t see your team members in person, that doesn’t mean managers can’t improve company culture.
 90% of remote workers feel they don’t get enough time in meetings to really get to know their colleagues.
 Without that water cooler conversation, your employees don’t get a chance to get to know each other in any other environment than, well, work.
 According to a survey of over 19,000 workers by the ADP Research Institute, workers who felt like a member of a team were twice as likely to be fully engaged.
 A sense of communication and collaboration in your team will boost employee engagement – it’s just a matter of getting the ball rolling.